 iClerver Vertical Mouse (5.27 x 3.34 x 3.11 inches)

 Amazon: Click Here for the iClever Vertical Mouse.

 This vertical mouse has an amazing ergonomic design.
-It’s beautiful, sleek and sturdy.
-The extra grooves provide healthy position to keep pinky relaxed at all times.
-It also has four adjustable DPI (1000, 1600, 2000, and 2400).
+It’s beautiful, sleek, and sturdy.
+The extra grooves provide a healthy position to keep Pinky relaxed at all times.
+It also has four adjustable DPIs (1000, 1600, 2000, and 2400).

 I tested this mouse on various surfaces as well.
 And incredibly, it was able to pass them with flying colors!
 Keep in mind that the mouse operates on 2 AAA batteries instead of the usual 1 AA.

-The manufacturer says the batteries should last 3 months but I’ll have to wait and see if that holds true since I use it frequently.
-It’s good to know though that it comes with energy saving feature.
-It turns off or goes into sleep mode in 10 mins without activity.
+The manufacturer says the batteries should last 3 months, but I’ll have to wait and see if that holds true since I use it frequently.
+It’s good to know, though, that it comes with an energy-saving feature.
+It turns off or goes into sleep mode in 10 minutes without activity.

 FINAL SCORE: 8.0 OUT OF 10!